mssola/soria/README.md

 ---

-Soria is a color theme which mixes:
+**Soria** is a color theme which mixes:

 - [xoria256](http://www.vim.org/scripts/script.php?script_id=2140): a color
   theme by Dmitry Zotikov, originally for Vim.
-I did not do the initial porting from Vim to Emacs, I took it from [[https://github.com/suxue/xoria256-emacs][suxue]].
+I did not do the initial porting from Vim to Emacs, I took it from [suxue](https://github.com/suxue/xoria256-emacs).
 - openSUSE: I took some colors from [openSUSE's Brand Guidelines](http://opensuse.github.io/branding-guidelines/).

 In the `soria-theme.el` file I list further acknowledgements.
-To install it, just drop the =soria-theme.el= file into your `~/.emacs.d` and load it with `load-theme`.
+To install it, just drop the `soria-theme.el` file into your `~/.emacs.d` and load it with `load-theme`.

 ## Configuration

-This color theme defines the =soria= group, which in turn has only one configuration option:
+This color theme defines the `soria` group, which in turn has only one configuration option:

 - `soria-theme-hide-helm-header`: the Helm package in combination with